jaredfincke/homework1/README.md

 ## How to navigate my Github Repo
 The data can be found in the "Data" directory.
 There is a raw data file and a cleaned data file.
 There are also two Jupyter notebooks.
 One notebook named "Code - Other Notebook" shows how I was able to wrangle the data.
-The one labeled Technical Notebook is where I performed my analysis on the data .
+The one labeled "Technical Notebook" is where I performed my analysis on the data .